TH3xACE/SUDO_KILLER/README.md

 <a name="scenarios"></a>
 ## Scenarios

-To switch scenario (To prevent conflicts between the different scenarios) :
+To switch scenario (To prevent conflicts between the different scenarios) on the docker (demo3):

 ```shell
 switchScenario <scenario_number>